 Provide a short summary of the findings and key conclusions (including methodology and model system(s) where appropriate).
 Please place your comments about significance in section 2.

-- Should the authors qualify some of their claims as preliminary or speculative, or remove them altogether?
+- Please request additional experiments only if they are essential for the conclusions.
+Alternatively, ask the authors to qualify their claims as preliminary or speculative, or to remove them altogether.

 - Are the suggested experiments realistic in terms of time and resources?
-It would help if you could add an estimated cost and time investment for substantial experiments.
+It would help if you could add an estimated time investment for substantial experiments.